 How can we access this part of ourselves in a society that doesn’t seem to slow down?
 Don’t just survive this winter, but thrive this winter by getting in touch with your yin side!
 Read a book on the couch by a big window during snowfall.
 Intentionally plant seeds through journaling, meditation, yin yoga, or another mindful practice to commit to growth in the time of movement in warmer seasons.
 Take the time to make some herbal and mushroom teas and soup broths!

 Mugwort is a great herb to use during these long, cold months to connect with and embrace deep dreaming.* Mugwort is an ally for ancient rememberings and (according to traditional use) lucid dreaming to help us dive deeper into ourselves.*

 Cedar leaves are known to be helpful for connecting with ancient wisdom, as well as travel between the physical and spiritual worlds.* Burning cedar leaves can be used for going deeper with yourself and connecting with your ancestral roots.*

-Hawthorne is a yummy, calming berry that provides immune and calming support to lift the spirit and mind.* This herb supports the nervous system and promotes sweet dreams and restful sleep.*
+Hawthorne is a yummy, calming berry that provides immune and calming support to lift the spirit and mind.* This herb supports the nervous system and promotes sweet dreams and restful sleep for occasional sleeplessness.*

-Reishi is a bitter mushroom, known to support longevity and sleep.* Studies have shown that this mushroom may support sleep and healthy circadian rhythms.* Long-term, one of the best uses for Reishi mushroom is supporting energy and stamina.* Fuel your body with this delicious mushroom this winter to support healthy rest.*
+Reishi is a bitter mushroom, known to support longevity and a restful sleep for occasional sleeplessness.* Studies have shown that this mushroom may support a natural transition to sleep and healthy circadian rhythms.* Long-term, one of the best uses for Reishi mushroom is supporting energy and stamina.* Fuel your body with this delicious mushroom this winter to support healthy rest*